-Employers hold all the cards when it comes to zero hours contracts, as they can chose how many, or how few hours an employee will be offered to work.
+Employers hold all the cards when it comes to zero-hours contracts, as they can choose how many, or how few hours an employee will be offered to work.

 Unable to depend on regularly scheduled hours or a guaranteed income, employees can find it difficult to plan their finances or balance work with other commitments such as childcare.

-Certain financial services including credit cards, bank loans and mortgages require proof of a stable income, which many zero hour contract workers cannot provide due to the lack of guaranteed hours in their contracts.
+Certain financial services including credit cards, bank loans and mortgages require proof of a stable income, which many zero-hours contract workers cannot provide due to the lack of guaranteed hours in their contracts.

-Trade unions including the Trades Union Congress (TUC), Unison, Unite and GMB have called for years for an end to zero hour contracts.
+Trade unions including the TUC, Unison, Unite and GMB have called for years for an end to zero-hours contracts.

 In a recent survey conducted by the TUC and the equality organisation Race on the Agenda (Rota), they were described as “the most egregious example of one-sided flexibility at work”, handing the employer total control over their workers’ hours.

-The report also found that minority ethnic women are almost twice as likely to be on zero hour contracts as white men.
+The report also found that minority ethnic women are almost twice as likely to be on zero-hours contracts as white men.

-Over half of working people in the UK want a clampdown on zero hour contracts, according to a survey from the Trades Union Congress and GQR Research.
+Over half of working people in the UK want a clampdown on zero-hours contracts, according to a survey from the TUC and GQR Research.

-The survey also found that 20 per cent of workers oppose banning zero hour contracts.
-At the same time, 70 per cent believed that workers should have the right to 28 days’ notice before shift patterns are allocated.
+The survey also found that 20% of workers oppose banning zero-hours contracts.
+At the same time, 70% believed that workers should have the right to 28 days’ notice before shift patterns are allocated.

-What’s the gig economy got to do with zero hour contracts?
+What’s the gig economy got to do with zero-hours contracts?

-Gig economy workers tend to be on zero-hour contracts or short-term, freelance contracts rather than permanent jobs with a set number of hours.
+Gig economy workers tend to be on zero-hours contracts or short-term, freelance contracts rather than permanent jobs with a set number of hours.
 They are otherwise known as independent contractors.